Melbourne–Voyager collision: Second Royal Commission

 Over the next few years there was increasing pressure from the public, the media, and politicians of the government and opposition over the handling of the first Royal Commission, as well as claims made by Lieutenant Commander Peter Cabban, the former executive officer of Voyager, that Captain Stevens frequently drank to excess and was unfit for command.
-On 18 May 1967, Prime Minister Harold Holt announced a second Royal Commission into the Melbourne-Voyager collision, with Sir Stanley Burbury, The Hon.
+On 18 May 1967, Prime minister Harold Holt announced a second Royal Commission into the Melbourne-Voyager collision, with Sir Stanley Burbury, The Hon.
 Mr Justice Kenneth Asprey, and the Hon.
 Mr Justice Geoffrey Lucas, as presiding commissioners investigating the claims made by Cabban.
 It was the only time in Australian history that two Royal Commissions have been held on the same incident, although it was emphasised that the second enquiry was to focus on Cabban's allegations, not the accident itself.
 The commission opened on 13 June 1967, and hearings commenced on 18 July.

 The commission looked at the proposition that Stevens was unfit for command on the evening of the incident due to illness (a duodenal ulcer), drunkenness or a combination of the two, and that the description of the collision in Spicer's report and the conclusions drawn from it were inconsistent with events.
 Stevens' ulcer had previously hospitalised him, and he had concealed its recurrence from the RAN.
 There was evidence that Stevens had been served a triple brandy earlier in the night, and a post-mortem conducted on Stevens' body showed a blood alcohol level of 0.025%, though the significance of this figure was challenged by expert witnesses.
 The hearings lasted 85 days, and the Burbury Report was released publicly on 25 February 1968.
 It found that Stevens was medically unfit for command, although not impaired by alcohol at the time of the collision.
 Consequently, some of the findings of the first commission— those based on the assumption that Voyager was under appropriate command—required reevaluation.
 Robertson and the other officers of Melbourne were absolved of blame for the incident.
+However, for the last 60 years, both crews were attributed responsibility for the collision in general by most media and general reports, repeating Spicer's unjust conclusions from the first enquiry.